+IndiGrowing Blue was a participatory art project let by Rowland Ricketts that ran from 2010-2014 with events at IU's Hilltop Garden & Nature Center organized around the transplanting, harvesting, and processing of indigo.
 Indigo as a material and process has rich potential for generating creative resonance between art, farming, and society.
-By creating a first-hand experience of the cycle of Japanese indigo farming and processing, and by investing participants as collaborators in the creative process.
+IndiGrowing Blue created a first-hand experience of the cycle of Japanese indigo farming and processing, investing participants as collaborators in the creative process.

 For more information on the indigo process or to see examples of Rowland's work, please visit: www.rickettsindigo.com.

 IndiGrowing Blue was supported by Indiana University’s New Frontiers in the Arts & Humanities Program, funded by the Office of the President and administered by the Office of the Vice Provost for Research.